-To create a new key, Tink uses the following ingredients:
+Therefore, to create a new key, Tink uses in general the following ingredients:

 - An object describing all parameters

 - Uniform, cryptographically secure randomness

 Consider for example HMAC (RFC 2014).
 To specify an HMAC computation in Tink, one needs to provide the following information, which form the key:

 - The output length of the HMAC (see (RFC 2014, Section 5)) - if truncated.